-The convertible loan with Winform is determined as level 3 (Note 11).
+The convertible loan with Winform and the investment in Pinnacle is determined as level 3 (Note 12).
 A significant input is not based on observable market data.
 Refer below for further detail of the valuation technique.

 iii Recognised fair value measurements